We are using cookies for a better user experience.

 The Audi virtual cockpit is a fully digital instrument cluster with a 12.3-inch TFT screen.
 Depending on the model it has a resolution of 1,440 x 540 pixels or a full HD resolution of 1,920 x 720 pixels.
 Its display graphics are exceptionally sharp and highly detailed.

-The fully digital display enables a wide range of information to be presented clearly and directly in the driver’s field of view.
-It includes traditional speed and rpm figures as well as navigation, communication and entertainment information.
-Indicators are shown at fixed positions along the lower border; they show the outside temperature, time and odometer readings as well as warning and information symbols.
+The display shows a wide range of information clearly and in neat, sharp, highly detailed graphics.
+It includes traditional speed and rpm figures as well as information on navigation, media and driver assistance systems.
+Fixed indicators are shown along the lower edge; they show the outside temperature, time and odometer readings as well as warning and information symbols.
 The image is refreshed 60 times per second so that the virtual needle of the rev counter tracks smoothly and very precisely.

 Audi MMI search is available for all basic menus, and like a search engine it is based on free text entry.
 It generally responds to searches after just a few letters have been input, taking into consideration the car’s current location.
 When searching for a place to eat, for instance, simply enter the name of the restaurant and the first letters of the city, and a list of hits appears together with the addresses – this works throughout Europe.
 Searching for tracks, albums and radio stations also works this way.
 Partly the MMI search integrates also intelligent functions.